jon48/webtrees-tools/README.md

 # webtrees-tools

-Various tools used for the development of the **webtrees-geneajaubart** software, or for its integration with third-party applications.
+Various tools used for the development of the **webtrees-lib** and **webtrees-geneajaubart** projects, or for its integration with third-party applications.

 ## License